RemuLang/sijuiacion-lang/docs/instructions.md

 ### `indir`

-This is one of the advanced feature in sijuiacion comparing to the ordinary Python instruction.
+This is one of the advanced features in sijuiacion comparing to the ordinary Python instruction.

 It consumes the TOS, and jump to the corresponding offset of current frame.